Pp3ng/PGS/README.md

 # PGS: C++ HTTP Static File Server

 PGS (Pp3ng's Server) is a C++-based, multi-threaded HTTP static file server designed for efficient performance.
 It uses epoll for I/O multiplexing and a thread pool for handling requests concurrently.
 PGS supports features like MIME type detection, directory indexing, and JSON-based configuration.
-With its lightweight design and focus on simplicity, PGS is suitable for both development and production environments where static content needs to be served reliably.
+It's lightweight design and focus on simplicity.

 ## Architecture Overview